Elyes-Azzaz/Kickstarter-Campaigns-DataSet-P1/README.md

 2)Data source and potential limitations

 There are potential data limitations including:
--The possibility of fraudulent projects.
-(Ex: a project that called twice) -Missing or incomplete information.
+The possibility of fraudulent projects(Ex: a project that called twice).
+Missing or incomplete information.
--Differences in visibility, popularity number of contributors. (a project is very popular it does not mean that a good project)
+Differences in visibility, popularity number of contributors (a project is very popular it does not mean that a good project).

 3)Factors that influence the results

 The different factors that can influence the results of the project include:
--The project category: (film and video , music , art , technology etc) -The amount requested: (How much money does this project need) -The campaign duration: (How much time does the project take per day?)
+The project category (film and video , music , art , technology etc).
+The amount requested (How much money does this project need).
+The campaign duration (How much time does the project take per day?).
--The currency used: (dollars or euro or pound)
+The currency used (dollars or euro or pound).
--The time of year: (The right time of year for a successful project) -The launching country.
+The time of year (The right time of year for a successful project).
+The launching country.
--The number of contributors and the creator's previous success on Kickstarter.
+The number of contributors and the creator's previous success on Kickstarter.

 4)Objectives of the project